linusguo/PersonalWebsite/readme.md

 ## Interactive components

 * As mentioned before, when the mouse is hovering on the navbar, the corresponding link will be highlighted.
 And it will go back to normal if the mouse moves away from the link.
-I implemented this functionality using `JQuery`.
+I implemented this functionality by using `hover` in `JQuery`.

 ![navbar_screenshot](https://github.ccs.neu.edu/NEU-CS5610-SU21/PersonalWebsite-YushengGuo/blob/master/screenshots/navbar_highlight.png?raw=true)